wdiechmann/rygsaek/README.md

 		carries_rygsaek

+(which is done automagically using the ```rails g rygsaek some_model``` command).

 Notice too, how the **field name** symbol is plural - identifying that you expect more photos to be uploadable/viewable - which will be a hint to the view\_helper to accept/display more photos 'out of the box'.
+You could easily add another reference to a singular enclosure, using ```rails g rygsaek some_model lease``` (where _lease_ would identify the enclosure reference - an attribute on the model referring to a singular enclosure).

 Add a reference to the enclosure on the views/MODELs/\_form.html.haml - using either the view_photo or view\_gallery helper - both accepts a form object which makes it an easy add :)

-If you - like in the example above - labeled the field reference ```:enclosures``` you'd allow more documents to be uploaded even if you add the ```view_photo``` helper, but when display enclosures, the view\_photo helper will only display the first enclosure found (the one with the smallest :id).
+If you - like in the example above - labeled the field reference ```:enclosures``` you'd allow more documents to be uploaded even if you add the ```view_photo``` helper, but when display enclosures, the view\_photo helper will only display the last enclosure added (the one with the largest :id).

 Now hit your MODELs/new or MODELs/:id/edit (like /posts/new or /posts/1/edit) and try adding an enclosure!
 When you upload your files they are saved/transferred to the rygsaek of your choice (ie stored on disk, persisted to some database, uploaded to some cloud service, et al)